Umesh-Avasthi/project1/README.md

 # New Project
-This project was created from local system. created by umesh avasthi i am a student of engineering. this is my first local repo.
+This project was created from local system. created by umesh avasthi. i am student of engineering. this is my first local repo.